-The LLRBAP has been particularly successful in promoting the creation of new local wildlife habitats, many of which fall outside those defined in the UK BAP and yet these have had a significant positive impact on local wildlife.
-Good examples are the Trust’s new nature reserves in the Soar valley at Cossington Meadows and Wanlip Meadows; wetland creation at Rutland Water Nature Reserve and much of the work in the National Forest.
+There is little evidence that habitats of national UKBAP quality have been created in our Leicestershire and Rutland.
+However, Space for Wildlife: LLRBAP has had success in promoting the creation of local habitat which fall outside those defined in the UKBAP and yet these have had a significant positive impact on local wildlife.
+Good examples are the Trust's new nature reserves in the Soar Valley including Cossington Meadows and Wanlip Meadows; major wetland creation at Rutland Water Nature Reserve; heathland creation at Bagworth and on Bardon Hill; and extensive tree planting and wetland creation in the National Forest.

-If the LLRBAP was to focus solely on high quality national priority habitats, it would fail to address the poor state of wildlife in the wider countryside and would ignore some of the best local habitat creation schemes.
+If Space for Wildlife: LLRBAP was to focus solely on high quality national priority habitats, it would fail to address the poor state of wildlife in the wider countryside and would ignore some of the best local habitat creation schemes.

-Space for Wildlife is the title of this latest version of the LLRBAP and it has three main components:
+Space for Wildlife: LLRBAP has three main components:

-In essence, Space for Wildlife goes back to the broader intentions of the 1992 Biodiversity Convention - to halt the loss of biodiversity – by broadening the overall scope of the LLRBAP to also address wildlife conservation in the wider countryside.
+In essence, Space for Wildlife: LLRBAP goes back to the broader intentions of the 1992 Biodiversity Convention - to halt the loss of biodiversity – by broadening the overall scope of the LLRBAP to also address wildlife conservation in the wider countryside.

 By focussing on more than just the prescribed habitats of the UK BAP the intention is to promote a new more flexible approach to nature conservation and areas managed for wildlife in Leicestershire and Rutland which is relevant and applicable to all parts of the local landscape.